-VAT recoverable is presented net of the cumulative provision of \$1.0 million (2021: \$1.3 million) against Ukrainian VAT receivable that has been recognized as at 31 December 2022.
+VAT recoverable is presented net of the cumulative provision of \$0.9million (2022: \$1.0 million) against Ukrainian VAT receivable that has been recognised as at 31 December 2023.
 VAT recoverable relates to the oil production and gas trading operations and is expected to be recovered through the gas and oil sales VAT.

-21.ÂÂÂÂÂ Notes supporting statement of cash flows
+21. Notes supporting statement of cash flows

-Cash at 31 December 2022 of \$13.9 million (2021: \$15.0 million) comprise cash held by the Group.
-Ukrainian subsidiaries of the Group hold \$3.6 million as at 31 December 2022
+Cash at 31 December 2023 of \$14.2 million (2022: \$13.9 million) comprise cash held by the Group.
+Ukrainian subsidiaries of the Group hold \$5.4million as at 31 December 2023 (2022: \$3.6 million).

 With the start of the Russian invasion into Ukraine on 24 February 2022, the Ukrainian government introduced Martial Law affecting, among others, aspects relating to lending agreements, foreign exchange and currency controls and banking activities.
-As a result of the introduced Martial Law, the National Bank of Ukraine ( $\hat{a}\in \mathbb{C}$ NBU $\hat{a}\in \mathbb{C}$ ) has introduced significant currency and capital control restrictions in Ukraine.
+As a result of the introduced Martial Law, the National Bank of Ukraine ("NBU") has introduced significant currency and capital control restrictions in Ukraine.
 These measures are affecting the Group in terms of its cross-border payments to be made, which are restricted and may be carried out only in exceptional cases specified in the amendments to the resolution No. 18.
 Based on the regulations, Ukrainian subsidiaries of the Group are not able to pay dividends to the parent Company but are able to use the cash in normal course of business.

 The Directors consider that the carrying amount of these assets approximates to their fair value.
-There were no cash transactions from financing activities for the year 2022.
+There were no cash transactions from financing activities for the year 2023.

-22.ÂÂÂÂÂ Deferred tax
+22. Deferred tax